-Foodie Fix: Welcome to B Bistro
+Foodie Fix: Welcome to B Bistro + Bakery in Brickell

 Owner and chef Henry is from Peru, so his inspiration comes from the country’s culture.
 The food also spans regions in Europe, with of course a Miami twist.

 "The inspiration behind the menu is definitely based off of experiences I've had in my life.
 One is living in Spain for about four years, another is being born and brought up in Peru, and another one is just living here in Miami.
-The menu is really just a mix of a lot of different cultures and flavors," said head chef Henry Hane.
+The menu is really just a mix of a lot of different cultures and flavors," said owner and chef Henry Hane.

 For brunch, the pastelito pancakes are a huge hit, and if you’re looking for something savory, the avocado toast is simply amazing.